emilrueh/lua-genai/README.md

 # Unified Lua Interface for Generative AI

-A developer-friendly Lua interface for working with multiple generative AI providers, abstracting away provider-specific payload structures and response parsing so you can easily switch between OpenAI or Anthropic models without rewriting your code.
+A developer-friendly Lua interface for working with multiple generative AI providers, abstracting away provider-specific payload structures and response parsing so you can easily switch between various models and providers without rewriting any code.

 ## Providers